Peak Physio is one of the few clinics to offer Shockwave Therapy in Dublin.

 You should see improvement after your first treatment.
 However 3-6 sessions are usually needed to effectually treat a condition.
-Sessions are normally spread out between 7-14days.
-Continued improvement can be seen for up to 3 months after completed treatment period.
+Sessions are normally spread out between 7-14 days.
+Continued improvement can be seen for up to 3 months after the completed treatment period.

-Even though shockwave has seen some excellent results normally within 3 treatment’s sessions.
+Even though Shockwave has seen some excellent results, normally within 3 treatment sessions.

 It may take up to 3 months for maximal results to be achieved.
-If after 3-4 months there is no change in your condition we recommend you talk to your Physiotherapist with regard to having a Orthopaedic review by a consultant .
+If after 3-4 months there is no change in your condition we recommend you talk to your Physiotherapist with regard to having an Orthopaedic review by a consultant.

-Shockwave can be mildly painful, with treatment’s lasting between 5- 10 minutes depending on the area been treatment.
+Shockwave can be mildly painful, with treatment’s lasting between 5- 10 minutes depending on the area being treated.
 If the pain becomes unbearable please let your Physiotherapist know and they can alter the intensity of treatment.
 It can be painful 2-4 hours post treatment.
-However in rare cases it last’s up to 48hrs.
-Normal side effects include reddening , mild pain and swelling.
+However in rare cases it can last up to 48 hours.
+Normal side effects include reddening, mild pain and swelling.